Is Germany a socialist country? Short answer; No. Germany is not a “socialist” country – not even close.

-Germany is a social democracy that possesses one of Earth’s largest capitalist economies.
-That said, Germany has a history with socialism and socialist ideas stretching back over a century which pose questions for those unfamiliar with politics, economics, and German history.
+Germany is a social democracy with one of Earth’s largest capitalist economies.
+That said, Germany has a history with socialism and socialist ideas stretching back over a century, posing questions for those unfamiliar with politics, economics, and German history.

 Let the debate end here: is Germany a socialist government?

 - What’s the difference between socialism and communism?

 - What’s a Social Democracy?

 - Is Germany a Socialist Republic after 1918?

 - Is Nationalist Socialism (Nazism) a form of socialism?